Heartbreak Hotel (Whitney Houston song)

 "Heartbreak Hotel" is a song by American singer Whitney Houston.
-Originally written for inclusion on TLC's third studio album FanMail, it was later recorded by Houston after TLC rejected the song.
-It was released as the second single from Houston's 1998 album My Love Is Your Love.
+Written for inclusion on TLC's third studio album FanMail, it was later recorded by Houston after TLC rejected the song.
+The song was written by Carsten Schack, Kenneth Karlin and Tamara Savage, and produced by Soulshock & Karlin.
+It was released on December 15, 1998, by Arista Records, as the second single from Houston's 1998 album My Love Is Your Love.
 The song prominently features R&B singers Faith Evans and Kelly Price during the choruses and bridge.

-The song reached number two on the US Billboard Hot 100 and peaked at number one on Billboard's Hot R&B/Hip-Hop Songs chart on February 2, 1999.
-"Heartbreak Hotel" was certified platinum by the Recording Industry Association of America (RIAA).
+The song reached number two on the US Billboard Hot 100 and number one on Billboard's Hot R&B/Hip-Hop Songs chart on February 2, 1999.
+"Heartbreak Hotel" was certified double platinum by the Recording Industry Association of America (RIAA).
 It was also a hit in many countries worldwide.
 The song received two nominations at the 2000 Grammy Awards for Best R&B Song and Best R&B Performance by a Duo or Group with Vocal.

 The video, directed by Kevin Bray, was nominated for Best R&B Video at the 1999 MTV Video Music Awards.
+In 2019, the song was listed as one of the 50 best songs of the 1990s by Rolling Stone.

+Background

+By August of 1998, it had been eight years since Whitney Houston had released a studio album.
+Following her ascent to movie stardom after the success of The Bodyguard and her successful soundtrack from the film, Houston had went on to act and co-star in three films, including two feature films and a television film.

+This prompted her longtime mentor and record label boss Clive Davis to write a letter in which he asked the singer when she was going to return to the studio to record a brand new non-soundtrack album.

+After recording the Mariah Carey-featured duet, "When You Believe", for the Prince of Egypt soundtrack that August, Houston began work on a full-length studio album after she began working on songs with Rodney Jerkins.

+Around this time, the production team of Soulshock & Karlin had sent an R&B ballad called "Heartbreak Hotel" to the group TLC for their upcoming album, FanMail.
+Much to their disappointment, however, the group turned the song down.
+Upon hearing that TLC had rejected the ballad, Davis insisted on Houston recording the song as a duet with two rising R&B artists Faith Evans and Kelly Price.